manaswini3103/devops-learning/Linux/User Management.md

 - **syn**: useradd <option> <username>

 ## options for modifying user
-u to change user id, -aG secondary group id (we use this during docker setup, we should add user to a docker group), -g to change primary group id, -d to change home directory, -c comment, -s shell
+- u to change user id
+- -aG secondary group id (we use this during docker setup, we should add user to a docker group)
+- -g to change primary group id
+- -d to change home directory
+- -c comment
+- -s shell
 [root@omega home]# useradd john
 [root@omega home]# useradd mark
-[root@omega home]# id john  (to get user id, group id) [root@omega home]# usermod -aG john mark (adds mark to the john group) [root@omega home]# id mark
+[root@omega home]# id john  (to get user id, group id)
+[root@omega home]# usermod -aG john mark (adds mark to the john group)
+[root@omega home]# id mark
 [root@omega home]# passwd john
 [root@omega home]# cat /etc/passwd
 [root@omega home]# usermod -u new_id username
 [root@omega home]# userdel -r username (-r deletes the users home directory)

 ## Common issues in User Management:
 1. Forgotten password: sudo passwd username
-2. Account lockouts: multiple failed login attempts sudo usermod -U username (-U unlocks the specified user)
+2. Account lockouts: multiple failed login attempts
+8*sudo usermod -U username** (-U unlocks the specified user)
-3. Security Vulnerability: outdated systems can be suspected to security threats. sudo apt update && sudo apt upgrade.
+3. Security Vulnerability: outdated systems can be suspected to security threats.
+**sudo apt update && sudo apt upgrade**
 4. When we tried to login to that user it’ll ask for key instead of password.
 So, we’ll make some changes to ask for password in default configuration.
 [root@omega home]# nano /etc/ssh/sshd_config (or) vi /etc/ssh/sshd_config
 a file will be opened in editor mode, there we need to check for text “PasswordAuthentication no”.
-5. We need to change that to “PasswordAuthentication yes” When we update configurations, we need to update our services [root@omega home]# service sshd reload
+5. We need to change that to “PasswordAuthentication yes”
+When we update configurations, we need to update our services
+[root@omega home]# service sshd reload
 6. Then we’ll login with the new user which we created, by taking the IP from EC2 instance we created and give in new session.